News

 As part of this milestone project, supporters have the opportunity to sponsor one of 196 welding booths with a gift of $5,000.
 Booth sponsorships offer individuals, families, businesses, and alumni a meaningful way to leave a lasting legacy while supporting hands-on education.

-Names will be prominently displayed on a both in the new facility, visible to students, faculty, and industry partners for years to come.
+Names will be prominently displayed on a booth in the new facility, visible to students, faculty, and industry partners for years to come.

-To reserve your booth or learn more, please contact the SCC Educational Foundation at 402-323-3411.
+To reserve your booth or learn more, donate using the instructions below, or contact the SCC Educational Foundation at 402-323-3411.

 Nebraska Hall